How to Find the Financing Option That Best Fits Your Small Business

 If you’re ready to launch or grow your business, the financing options can feel overwhelming.
 The first step to securing capital is knowing the different types of loans available for small business owners—and the pros and cons of choosing one over the other.

 This small business loan program is the main way the SBA, a U.S. government organization, offers financial assistance to small business owners.
 Within the program are several loan types, with some eligibility decisions made by your lender and some made by the SBA.
 Loan amounts, terms, fees, interest rates, and more vary by the loan.
 For example, there are Veterans Advantage SBA loans that come with reduced fees and SBA Express loans that reduce the turnaround time for SBA review.
 You’ll want to find an SBA-approved lender who can help you determine the best option for you.

 A merchant cash advance, also known as a merchant loan, is designed for businesses with credit scores that may have a difficult time securing a traditional loan.
 You get a sum of cash in exchange for a share of your future credit or debit card sales, or you can repay it with set withdrawals (plus fees) from your bank account.

-Crowdfunding loan: Crowdfunding allows you to set up a campaign online with your fundraising goal and request money for a specific project.
+Crowdfunding allows you to set up a campaign online with your fundraising goal and request money for a specific project.
 Typically, you’ll offer something to supporters in exchange for their contribution.
 That may be your product or service, or it may be a share of stock in your company.

 Similar to crowdfunding, peer-to-peer lending sites like Lending Club help connect established businesses to investors.
 It works somewhat like a loan in that you’ll pay interest and have a three- or five-year repayment period.
 However, instead of financing your loan, Lending Club simply services it.
 The site’s investors choose whether or not to invest in your loan.

 If you need an expensive piece of equipment or machinery—for example, manufacturing lines, company cars, or restaurant ovens—you may look into an equipment loan.
 Equipment loans are designed to help you cover the cost of adding new equipment and/or replacing old, outdated equipment that is too costly to repair.

 If the equipment you need will likely become outdated fast, you may find leasing is a better option.
 The Equipment Leasing and Finance Association recommends leasing only if you plan to use the equipment for three years or less.

 Looking for Options Specific to Your Business?
 Read: The Best Small Business Loans for Niche Entrepreneurs

 Using Your Home Equity to Fund Your Business